sj84593n/DBMSAssignment4/PaperReviewJAVA Part 2/README.md

       - CountPapers.class - This uses a select count(*) to give the count of Submitted paper.

       -test.class - To check the connection between MySQL database to JDBC
+### Go to the Wiki page to check both assignment videos
+# Thank you